Instincts as Celtic Knot – A Moving System

 When a Socially dominant person moves into the unhealthy ranges of type, this Instinct mixes with the type’s passion and shows up in obsessive, compulsive and neglectful ways.
 For example, a SC Three in the lower ranges of health will not just strive for achievement and prestige.
 The passion of deceit mixed with the SC Instinct can drive the person into using people, propagandizing, cheating, and deceiving themselves and others, all for self-aggrandizement and to create the winning image.
-An unhealthy SC Five can obsess about being the most knowledgeable on his topic, be stingy or avaricious with this knowledge, and share only with his chosen few.
+An unhealthy SC Five (Totem Five) can obsess about being the most knowledgeable on his topic, be stingy or avaricious with this knowledge, and share only with his chosen few.
 More importantly, he can lose touch with his body and heart centers, with his “knowledge” not leading him to true wisdom.
 On a grander scale, I believe that whatever Hitler’s type was (the Enneagram community loves to speculate!), his SC Instinct completely distorted it, driving him and his Nazi followers to bring devastation to the world.

-However, this drive, when brought into higher consciousness, can lead to the kind of social reform that Ghandhi brought to India as memorialized in his grandson’s book, “Legacy of Love: My Education in the Path of Non-Violence”, or Rosa Parks in her pivotal role in the Montgomery Bus Boycott, or Nelson Mandela in his 20 year prison term taking a stand against apartheid, or the civil rights movement maverick Martin Luther King Jr., or the 19th century women’s rights activist Susan B. Anthony, or the courageous Joan of Arc, not to mention Christ, Buddha, Moses, Mohammed, and scores of others.
+However, this drive, when brought into higher consciousness, can lead to the kind of social reform that Gandhi brought to India as memorialized in his grandson’s book, Legacy of Love: My Education in the Path of Non-Violence, or Rosa Parks in her pivotal role in the Montgomery Bus Boycott, or Nelson Mandela in his 20 year prison term taking a stand against apartheid, and Desmond Tutu’s action towards truth and reconciliation in South Africa, or the civil rights movement maverick Martin Luther King Jr., or the 19th century women’s rights activist Susan B. Anthony, or the courageous Joan of Arc, not to mention Christ, Buddha, and scores of others committed to social change.